Bukit View Secondary School: History

 The building of the school began on 30 September 1984 and was completed on 29 December 1985.
 It started classes with 450 students in the Secondary One and Two levels and 15 teachers on 3 January 1986, headed by the school's first principal, Ow Chiong Hoo.
 In the same year, the school saw the first Investiture of the BTVSS Student Council, the formation of the school's military band and the library.
 The school was fully functional with the completion of the outdoor fitness stations and the landscaped garden.
 In 1987, BVSS held its first track-and-field meet, and also was the convenor of the West Zone Secondary Schools Badminton Tournament.
 The school facility also installed an electric kiln installed for students to explore their artistic talents through pottery.
 On 15 July 1988, BVSS was officially opened by Chai Chong Yii, Member of Parliament for Bukit Batok.
 A school lecture hall was built and officially opened by Ong Chit Chung, Member of Parliament for Bukit Batok, on 6 November 1989.
 In 1997 BVSS also participated in the two-day Pesta Sukan National 10's Rugby Tournament for the first time.

-On 13 November 1999, BVSS, along with seven other schools and the National Institute of Education, adopted the two-hectare Mandai Forest near Upper Seletar Reservoir to help restore the forest patch that was devastated an invasion of the Smilax-variable creeper plant on its grounds, over the years.
-The adoption project also planned to use the forest habitat restoration to facilitate hands-on learning of forest ecology and biodiversity and equip students and teachers with field-based learning strategies.
+On 13 November 1999, BVSS, along with seven other schools and the National Institute of Education, adopted the two-hectare Mandai Forest near Upper Seletar Reservoir to help restore the forest patch that was devastated by invasion of the Smilax-variable creeper plant on its grounds, over the years.
+The adoption project also planned to use forest habitat restoration to facilitate hands-on learning of forest ecology and biodiversity and equip students and teachers with field-based learning strategies.
 It was also an opportunity for students from different schools to collaborate on a project that is both about learning and saving the natural environment.

 A student team led by Maziyan Abdullah participated in the 2008 World Media Masters on 28 March 2008, organised by IT Leisure and Education and supported by Creative Community Singapore, an initiative of the Ministry of Information, Communication and the Arts.
-The team, along with those from 15 other schools participating in the programme, had been provided with professional training on producing computer games since August 2007, enabling them to experience real-life computer game production work and a chance for selected winning team to market their game product commercially international.
+The team, along with those from 15 other schools participating in the programme, had been provided with professional training on producing computer games since August 2007, enabling them to experience real-life computer game production work and a chance for the selected winning team to market their game product commercially international.